 Operator tickets and passes are sold at the usual ferry outlets.

 Ferry passengers - please ensure that you tag off at the correct reader for your route.
 AT HOP card readers are specific for the ferry service you are using.

-Please note that some tickets, including some 10-trip tickets are being phased out.
+Please note that some tickets, including some 10-trip

 The following ferry operators will accept AT HOP cards: